 Darling Downs Christian School is one of the first Australian schools to offer the ground-breaking Arrowsmith Program to students with learning disabilities.

-We are proud to offer both a school-age (Years 3-12) and an adult program (full-time and part-time options available).
+We are proud to a offer a school-age (Years 3-12) program with full-time and part-time options available.

 Arrowsmith has helped thousands of students diagnosed with learning challenges to achieve academic and professional success.

 The program strengthens learning capacities in the areas of reading, writing, mathematics, comprehension, logical reasoning, visual and auditory memory, auditory processing, non-verbal learning, attention and executive function.